 The collateral consists of United States government obligations, other securities the principal of and interest on which are guaranteed by the United States, Government National Mortgage Association obligations and obligations of agencies and instrumentalities of the Congress of the United States and obligations of FNMA.
-The collateral is be delivered to the Custodian and held for the benefit of the Agency.
+The collateral is delivered to the Custodian and held in the Agency's name.